CldStlkr/cuda-dev-env/README.md

 ## 🧹 Optional: Reset Neovim Volumes

-If yo want to clean up and start fresh:
+If you want to clean up and start fresh:

 ```bash
 ./prepare-and-build.sh